spsforks/QB64-Wiki/_FREEIMAGE.md

 ## Example(s)

+## Example(s)
-*Example:* Loading a program splash screen and freeing image when no longer necessary:
+ Loading a program splash screen and freeing image when no longer necessary:

 ```vb